 GPS: Nice to have, but if you take paper maps, a compass, and have the topo maps functional with GPS on your cellphone you should be right.
 I mainly used the GPS on my cellphone to find out how far I was from the hut towards the end of a tiring day and never once got out my compass, though that doesn’t mean you shouldn’t carry one.
 If the weather is murky and you can’t see the marker poles, and the ground trail is not well-defined (common in many open country sections), you could be wishing you had a GPS.
 And when it’s cold, wet and windy, you might find that fiddling about with a cellphone to get a position fix is just too hard.
 In the interests of cost and weight savings though, I would favour a smartphone over a GPS device.

 Cellphone: a smartphone is pretty useful for its ability to carry back-up maps, downloaded documents like the guides on this site, a GPS, web access for checking weather forecasts and booking accommodation, keeping in touch with other people on the trail as well as the folks back home, taking photos, and oh, making phone calls.
 However, GPS and photography in particular really drain your battery.
 You can maximise battery life by only turning them on when needed, keeping your phone in flight mode when out of range, and maybe using a battery saving app.
 Being in flight mode really cuts down battery drain.
-If you want to turn flight mode off in areas with cellphone reception make sure you switch wifi off if there is no wifi, as that’s another battery drainer.
+If you don’t want to turn flight mode on in areas with cellphone reception you can at least switch wifi off if there is no wifi, as that’s another battery drainer.
 You can always run a test with your phone over several days before you go, using the GPS a few times and taking a dozen photos with flight mode on to see what % of battery is used.

 The ever increasing weight, size and price of cellphones is a pain for the lightweight hiker.
 Unihertz’s crowdfunded Atom sounds like it might be the hiker’s friend when it is released though.